tlk00/BitMagic/README.md

 - operations with rank: population count distances on bit-vector.
 Rank-Select operations are often used in succinct data structures

+### Ranges and Intervals (bm::bvector<>):

+BitMagic supports re-interpretation of bit-vectors as collections of non overlapping ranges of 1s flanked with 0s (for example: 011110110).
+Regular set functions provide set intersect / unions intreval operations implement interval iterator and searches for interval boundaries.

 ### Serialization with compression

 BitMagic can serialize-compress bit-vector for efficient storage and transfer.